Robert Jacomb-Hood: Personal life

-On 27 November 1869, Jacomb-Hood's wife Jane, to whom he had been married for 17 years, died of "dropsical debility", which refers to illness caused by an oedema, a fluid-filled swelling beneath the skin.
-On 12 August 1870, Jacomb-Hood became engaged again to Elizabeth Thornton and on 21 February 1871 they married at St George's, Hanover Square, in the eponymous parish in Middlesex (now London).
-His marriage certificate once again listed him as a civil engineer; however, his now-dead father was listed as an "esquire" rather than simply a "gentleman".
-Owing to the death of his former wife, he is described as a "widower"; his wife was listed as a spinster, meaning that she had not been married previously.
-Elizabeth died suddenly in 1875 from cancer; according to the inscription on her grave, she died on 10 January aged 46.
-He did not marry again, remaining a widower for the last twenty-five years of his life.
+On 27 November 1869, Jacomb-Hood's wife Jane died of "dropsical debility", which refers to illness caused by an oedema, a fluid-filled swelling beneath the skin.
+On 12 August 1870, Jacomb-Hood became engaged to Elizabeth Thornton and on 21 February 1871 they married at St George's, Hanover Square, in the eponymous parish in Middlesex (now London).
+By this time, his late father was listed as an "esquire" rather than simply a "gentleman".
+Elizabeth died suddenly in 1875 from cancer; the inscription on her grave gives the date as 10 January, at the age of 46.
+Jacomb-Hood did not marry again, remaining a widower for the last twenty-five years of his life.